 As a result, the hit-and-run accident victims would have to wait patiently throughout the criminal hit-and-run case proceedings.
 They wouldn’t be able to argue their case or recover compensation from the defendant during this time.
 Instead, they’d have to rely on insurance benefits for the time being.
 The defendant could be held responsible for the costs the victims experience during the stay.

 It’s important to understand your legal rights and options after a Miami car accident.
-Do not hesitate to contact Lavent Law for a free consultation.
+Do not hesitate to contact Lavent Law, P.A. for a free consultation.
 Our personal injury lawyers will help you fight for the money you deserve.
 Call today to learn more.

 17295 NE 19th Ave